Sign up to our Newsletter

 To ensure students can afford their legal education, Emory offers scholarships and fellowships:

-• Merit-based Scholarships: students are automatically considered
+• Merit-based Scholarships: Students are automatically considered

-• Philanthropic Scholarships: makes up dozens of scholarships that students are automatically considered for
+• Philanthropic Scholarships: Makes up dozens of scholarships that students are automatically considered for

-• JD Yellow Ribbon: for veterans; awards $5,500 per year to two JD students
+• JD Yellow Ribbon: For veterans; awards $5,500 per year to two JD students

 Students also have the option to apply for external scholarships to cover more of their tuition costs!

-Emory School of Law Application Process & Deadlines
+Emory School of Law Application Deadlines

 All applications must be completed through LSAC.
 Once you have gathered all of your application materials, you can submit them to LSAC and select Emory Law School as one of the schools you’d like your application to be sent out to.
-Here are the dates to keep in mind during the process:

 What’s Due Due Date